saidileep-knv/GMC_CRASH_PREDICTIONS/README.md

 The data dictionary is:

-nthsa_id:    A unique number for each complaint \n
+nthsa_id:    A unique number for each complaint

-Year:        The car year - 2003 through 2011 \n
+Year:        The car year - 2003 through 2011

-make:        The make of the car - CHEVROLET, PONTIAC & SATURN \n
+make:        The make of the car - CHEVROLET, PONTIAC & SATURN

-model:       The car model - COBALT, G5, HHR, ION, SKY & SOLSTICE \n
+model:       The car model - COBALT, G5, HHR, ION, SKY & SOLSTICE

-description: The actual complaints(text) \n
+description: The actual complaints(text)

-crashed:     A binary attribute - "N" for no and "Y" for yes \n
+crashed:     A binary attribute - "N" for no and "Y" for yes

-abs:         Anti-lock Braking System - "N" for no and "Y" for yes \n
+abs:         Anti-lock Braking System - "N" for no and "Y" for yes

-mileage:     The miles on the car at the time of the accident_0-200,000 \n
+mileage:     The miles on the car at the time of the accident_0-200,000